Foundation Biology Courses

 Majors in the Biological Sciences and Biomedical Engineering

-The biological sciences majors include Ecology and Evolutionary Biology (E&EB), Molecular Biophysics and Biochemistry (MB&B), and Molecular, Cellular, and Developmental Biology (MCDB).
-The distinctions between these majors reflect the types of biological systems analysis each represents: the analysis of whole organisms, populations, and ecosystems (E&EB); use of the tools of chemistry and physics to study life at the molecular level (MB&B); and molecular, cellular, and developmental biology, genetics, and neurobiology (MCDB).
-These approaches cover the vast breadth of disciplines in the biological sciences.
+Yale offers four different undergraduate majors in the biological sciences and a major in Biomedical Engineering.
+The biological sciences majors include Ecology and Evolutionary Biology (E&EB), Molecular Biophysics and Biochemistry (MB&B), Molecular, Cellular, and Developmental Biology (MCDB) and Neuroscience (NSCI).
+The distinctions between these majors reflect the types of biological systems analysis each represents: the analysis of whole organisms, populations, and ecosystems (EEB); the analysis of life at the molecular level using tools of chemistry and physics (MB&B); the analysis of molecular, cellular, and developmental biology, genetics, neurobiology, and quantitative biology (MCDB); and the analysis of neurons, neural circuits, brains, and behavior, using a wide range of approaches (NSCI).
+Altogether, these approaches cover the vast breadth of disciplines in the biological sciences.

-The foundational course work applicable to the three majors is similar, so students need not commit to a specific major during the freshman year.
-Most prospective majors begin study as freshmen of at least two subjects from among the basic science prerequisites of chemistry, biology, and mathematics.
+The foundational course work applicable to the four majors is similar, so students need not commit to a specific major during their first year.
+Most prospective majors begin study as first-year students in at least two subjects from among the basic science prerequisites of chemistry, biology, and mathematics.
 The specific combination and sequence of courses that best serve a given student’s needs depend on factors such as advanced placement and the student’s other academic and extracurricular commitments.
-It is therefore critically important for students to seek individualized advice from one of the directors of undergraduate studies or other departmental representatives about the selection of freshman-year science courses.
+It is therefore critically important for students to seek individualized advice from one of the directors of undergraduate studies or other departmental representatives about the selection of first-year science courses.

 In addition, a Biomedical Engineering major is available for students interested in studying biological systems from the perspectives of the physical sciences and engineering.
 As in the other biological sciences majors, students need not commit in their first year, but should in most cases begin their preparation by taking courses in mathematics and in at least one of the basic sciences of biology, chemistry, or physics.
 The appropriate level and combination of courses will depend on each student’s preparation and interests, and students are urged to seek individualized advice before selecting fall-term courses.